640 South State StreetDover, Delaware 19901

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-In DBS, a lead, or electrode, is placed inside the brain.
-In some cases, two leads may be placed.
-The lead is connected with an insulated wire extension to a very small neurostimulator (electrical generator) implanted in your chest or abdomen.
-Electric current from the neurostimulator is delivered to the electrode and passed into brain tissue at a carefully mapped location.
+This is done by placing an electrode inside the brain.
+The electrode is connected to a very small neurostimulator (electrical generator) implanted in your chest or abdomen.
+Electric current is delivered from the neurostimulator through the electrode to the targeted area of brain tissue responsible for symptoms.

 DBS may also be used to treat:

-Your doctor may have other reasons to recommend DBS.
+Your health care provider may have other reasons to recommend DBS.